chainguard-dev/edu/content/chainguard/chainguard-images/using-the-image-diff-api.md

 ## Getting Image Digests to Compare

-Now you will need to find image digests to compare.
+Now you will need to find Image digests to compare.
 You can compare any two arbitrary digests using the API.
 In this example we will use the public `cgr.dev/chainguard/nginx` repository and find digests for the `latest` and `latest-dev` tags.
-You can also compare image digests for the same tag by combining data from the [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/).
+You can also compare Image digests for the same tag by combining data from the [Tag History API](/chainguard/chainguard-images/using-the-tag-history-api/).

-The first digest in this example will be referred to as the `FROM_DIGEST`, and the second comparison image as `TO_DIGEST`.
+The first digest in this example will be referred to as the `FROM_DIGEST`, and the second comparison Image as `TO_DIGEST`.

 Begin by creating a shell variable to hold the repository URL: